-The Authority reserves the right to supplement enforcement with any additional penalties for violations including failure to correct a finding or violation generally range as follows: (1) submittal of a written report that outlines the cause of the violation and the actions taken to prevent or minimize a reoccurrence of the violation; (2) attendance at a relevant training session and documentation of such; (3) attendance at an Authority-sponsored or presented relevant training session; (4) attendance at a mandatory meeting between the project proponent or project management team and the Director of P&EAD; and (5) monetary penalties.
+Penalties for violations including failure to correct a finding or violation generally range as follows: (1) submittal of a written report that outlines the cause of the violation and the actions taken to prevent or minimize a reoccurrence of the violation; (2) attendance at a relevant training session and documentation of such; (3) attendance at an Authority-sponsored or presented relevant training session; (4) attendance at a mandatory meeting between the project proponent or project management team and the Director of the P&EAD; and (5) monetary penalties.
 The Authority may exercise the discretion to use any and all penalties available, depending on the nature of the concerns and actions by the project proponent or project management team to control or correct the violation.